Inception-framework/debugger/README.md

 ## Mount the SD card

 By default the SD card is not mounted but it can be.
-This is a convenient way to import / export data or even custom applications to / from the host PC.
+This is a convenient way to import / export data or even custom applications to / from the host PC (of course, a network interface is even better).
 Simply add files to the SD card from the host PC and they will show up on the Zybo once the SD card is mounted.
 Conversely, if you store a file on the mounted SD card from the Zybo, properly unmount the card, remove it from its slot and mount it to your host PC, you will be able to transfer the file to the host PC.

     # mount /dev/mmcblk0p1 /mnt
     # ls /mnt